 A flooded basement is something that no homeowner ever wants to face.
 Unfortunately, if the proper precautions are not taken, your basement can easily flood during the wetter months.
+Our Minnesota sump pump repair and replacement company knows this all too well.
 Flooded basements will damage not only the structure and foundation of your home, but also the precious mementos or the valuable appliances, equipment and tools you store in your basement.
 Basement floods can be due to several reasons including:

 Luckily, flooded basements can be avoided with the installation of a sump pump and ejector pump.
 And Neigborhood Plumbing’s basement protection experts are here to help.